wangenau/variational_mesh/docs/tutorial.rst

    >>> print(errors)
    [1.e-01 1.e-02 1.e-03 1.e-04 1.e-05 1.e-06 1.e-07 1.e-08]

-The timing code can look like the following
+A code to time the different options can look like the following

 .. code-block:: python